ofir5551/Countries-App/README.md

 # Countries App

-An Angular application made for learning purposes.
+An Angular application that provides information about the countries of the world.

-Using Bootstrap 4 for styling.